Website Design Process: Agente Vision

 This is the last one of the web design process steps.
 When the website is up and running, it does not necessarily mean that our work is finished.
 To gain more profit from the site it should be improved based on the results of the user behavior analysis or Google Analytics results, for example.
 Usually design is produced based on certain assumptions and they need to tested to make sure they really work.
 A new design can be tested against the current version with the help of A/B testing to find the variant with better conversion rate.

 Though we are mostly focused on UX and UI we are open to all kinds of work and this phase is one of them.
 We can work closely with the client to find out what’s the best solution to use on the website.
-It is not uncommon that client can contact us after the launch phase and ask to help them with some UX and UI improvements and we can step in and analyze the situation, brainstorm some ideas and suggest a solution to the problem.
+It is not uncommon that the client can contact us after the launch phase and ask to help them with some UX and UI improvements and we can step in and analyze the situation, brainstorm some ideas and suggest a solution to the problem.

 To summarize all the steps we have prepared the following illustration showing the website design process with the help of flow.

-Even within our organization, the process might vary depending on the situation and client’s needs, for example, if a client needs only designs then the closing phase follows the design phase.
+Even within our organization, the process might vary depending on the situation and the client’s needs, for example, if a client needs only designs then the closing phase follows the design phase.
 Some startups might not have a well-formulated scope of work just a bird's eye view of the whole project so that the process will be a little bit different there as well.
 Depending on the project peculiarities we might utilize some agile techniques, like working with a backlog, working with sprints.

 The process is constantly being improved as we go.
 We find new tools and test them and see if they facilitate the work or not but in general, the process described above allows us to work smarter and achieve better results.